- It is not offered in the current semester.

 A student currently enrolled in the University who wishes to withdraw enrollment, effectively ending their status as matriculated students, must seek a dropping form from the Office of the Registrar.
 An appointment must be made with the class adviser to have an exit interview and to complete the required form.

-“Claims for refunds are made according to the memorandum from the Commission on Higher Education.
-Also, refer to the Manual of Regulations for Private Schools Art.
-13 Students Admissions, Sec 66.
-The student will be charged based on the total assessment using the following rates:
+"Claims for refunds are made according to the memorandum from the Commission on Higher Education.
+Also, refer to the Manual of Regulations for Private Higher Education, Article XVIII Student Admission, Section 100 Refunds and Other Charges:

-- 100% If the student drops after the 2nd week of classes
+- 100% of the total amount due for the school term if the student withdraws anytime after the 2nd week of classes.

 A student, who for any reason cannot enroll at any semester, should file a Leave of Absence (LOA) at the office of the college dean.
 Such leave of absence is good for a maximum of one year.
 If the student fails to enroll within the allowable period, his/her slot will be given to a student who wishes to be in the program.